garvit3835/product-docs-feature/getting-started/quickstart.md

 <figure><img src="../.gitbook/assets/CleanShot 2024-05-21 at 16.20.12@2x.png" alt=""><figcaption><p>Recipe generation!
 We do it!</p></figcaption></figure>

-In that text box, you can put _any_ Git repository (that your account can access), and, using some clever heuristics & magic, we'll detect the programming languages / tools that are used in that repository, and generate a 'recipe' tailored to those languages.
+In that text box, you can put _any_ Git repository (that your account can access), and, using some clever DevZero magic, we'll detect the programming languages, frameworks, and dependencies that are needed for that repository.
+We'll also generate a starter recipe with all of those things preloaded.
 Cool, right?

-For the sake of this tutorial, let's use a personal website's repository ([https://github.com/hatf0/hat.fo-next](https://github.com/hatf0/hat.fo-next)).
+For the sake of this tutorial, let's use a personal website repository ([https://github.com/hatf0/hat.fo-next](https://github.com/hatf0/hat.fo-next)).
 This is a Next.js / Tailwind CSS app built on top of Node.js, which we happily support.

 <figure><img src="../.gitbook/assets/CleanShot 2024-05-21 at 16.27.59@2x.png" alt=""><figcaption><p>.</p></figcaption></figure>

-Click the 'Import' button, and sit tight!
-In the background, our code-analyzing hamsters will spin their wheels as fast as they can, trying their best to figure out what the darn repo is using.
+Click the 'Import' button, and sit tight while we craft your starter recipe!

-After a little bit, you should be redirected to a second page.
-We've finished doing our checks on your repo, and now you're ready to rock.
+After a few moments, you should be redirected to our recipe editor page.
+We've finished doing our checks on your repo, and now you're ready to start further customizing your recipe.
 We support two ways of building recipes - the visual editor, or the text editor.
 To see the raw recipe, click the "View YAML" switch at the rop right.

 <figure><img src="../.gitbook/assets/CleanShot 2024-05-21 at 16.31.46@2x (1).png" alt=""><figcaption></figcaption></figure>

-Review the recipe we generated, and if it all checks out to you, click the "Save" button at the top-right of the page.
+Review the recipe we generated, and if everything looks good, click the "Save" button at the top-right of the page.
 A modal should pop up, asking you to name the newly generated recipe.
 Don't worry -- you can always change this later.
 Let's keep things simple, and call it "My First Recipe".

 <figure><img src="../.gitbook/assets/CleanShot 2024-05-21 at 16.37.50@2x.png" alt=""><figcaption><p>The description is not required, just FYI.
 The recipe will build without it... or will it?</p></figcaption></figure>

 Once you're done naming the recipe (we know, naming things is the hardest part of any software engineer's job), click the "Save" button at the bottom-right of the modal.
-You'll be redirected to a new page, where we've started building your recipe.
+You'll be redirected to the next page, where we'll attempt to build your recipe.
+These builds are similar to a base-image for any workspace that is launched from the recipe specification.
+We do a lot of clever caching to keep things snappy and prevent needing to rebuild everything each time you launch a workspace.&#x20;

 <figure><img src="../.gitbook/assets/CleanShot 2024-05-21 at 16.40.20@2x.png" alt=""><figcaption><p>These logs are real-time, so if you're like me &#x26; you like to watch paint dry, this is very exciting.</p></figcaption></figure>

 ### Step 4.
 Launching a Workspace from the Recipe

-After some time, a button near the top-right side of your browser should appear, with the label "Launch Workspace Now".
+If your build is successful, a button near the top-right side of your browser should appear,  allowing you to "Launch Workspace Now".
 Great!
-You're ready to launch your workspace!
+Clicking that will deploy a workspace from the [build image](../references/terminology.md#build) we just created.&#x20;

 <figure><img src="../.gitbook/assets/CleanShot 2024-05-21 at 16.42.38@2x.png" alt=""><figcaption></figcaption></figure>

 Click the "Launch Workspace Now" button, and you'll be whisked off to your workspace's page!
-This is where we take the recipe that we built earlier, and turn it into a real, honest-to-god Linux environment.
+What's happening here?
+During this stage, we are initializing a [cluster](../references/terminology.md#workspace-cluster) for your user (if one doesn't already exist), deploying the workspace into that cluster, and setting up all of the fun networking bits.&#x20;

 <figure><img src="../.gitbook/assets/CleanShot 2024-05-21 at 16.44.11@2x.png" alt=""><figcaption></figcaption></figure>

 ### Step 5.
 Downloading the DevZero CLI

-The DevZero CLI, or `dz` (we pronounce it 'dee-zee', but you can pronounce it however you want) for short, is the primary way that you'll be connecting to your workspaces.
+The [DevZero CLI](../references/cli-man-page/), or `dz` for short, is the primary interface for connecting to your workspaces.
 We've built a simple "one-click" installer script that installs the CLI & prepares you to connect to a workspace.
 To use the installer, in a terminal window, run the following command:

 {% tabs %}
 {% tab title="MacOS / Linux" %}
-<pre class="language-bash" data-overflow="wrap" data-line-numbers><code class="lang-bash"><strong>curl -fsSL https://get.devzero.io | sh
+<pre class="language-bash" data-overflow="wrap"><code class="lang-bash"><strong>curl -fsSL https://get.devzero.io | sh
 </strong></code></pre>
 {% endtab %}